Out Skerries: Island life

-Around 70 people live on the two main islands, Housay and Bruray, just east of the main Shetland Islands group.
+Around 35 people live on the two main islands, Housay and Bruray, just east of the main Shetland Islands group.
 A third island, Grunay, is currently uninhabited.
-The two islands are linked by a bridge and boast a simple life with two shops, an airstrip, a church on Housay, a police station, a fish processing factory and a community hall where dances are held (especially for the celebration for the annual Lerwick to Skerries Yacht Race held in August).
-One of the Out Skerries’ claim to fame is wildlife, with frequent sightings of rare birds.
+The two main islands are linked by a bridge.
+There are two shops, an airstrip, a church on Housay, a police station, a fish processing factory, and a community hall where dances are held (especially for the celebration for the annual Lerwick to Skerries Yacht Race held in August).
+The islands are famous for wildlife, with frequent sightings of rare birds.

 There is little peat on the Out Skerries, so the residents have been granted rights to cut it on Whalsay.
 The soil in the islands is thin and infertile, but is heaped into riggs, for better cultivation of potatoes, carrots and swedes.
 The main industry on the islands is fishing.
-Sheep farming still occurs, but is far less important than it once was.
+There is still some sheep farming, but it is far less important than it once was.
 Tourism on the other hand has increased.

 The islands have a (mothballed) primary school.
 The primary school in 2015 had just one pupil.
-The previously open secondary school was the smallest in the UK; in 2010 the school had only three students.
-This secondary school was closed in 2014 by the approval of the Scottish government.
-In 2016 the school only had one student.
+The previously open secondary school was the smallest in the UK; in 2010, the school had only three students.
+This secondary school was closed in 2014 with the approval of the Scottish government.
+In 2016, the school only had one student.
 The story went viral and he received 10,000 Christmas cards that year from all around the world.

 The old schoolhouse found reuse as the second-smallest cinema in the UK (the smallest in Scotland), called Schoolhouse Cinema, which opened in 2017 and offers free admissions and free snacks.